tubular/sparkly/docs/source/utils.rst

 Generic Utils
 =============

-These are generic utils used across the lib.
+These are generic utils used across the Sparkle library.

 .. automodule:: sparkle.utils
     :members: